IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

    ![Creating Db2 instance]({{site.baseurl}}/assets/images/create-db2-instance-window.png)

-   - **Host**: Enter the hostname or IP address that hosts the instance.
+   - **Host**: The hostname or IP address that hosts the instance.
-   - **Port**: Enter the internal Docker port number (between 1 and 65535) for the instance.
+   - **Port**: The internal Docker port number (between 1 and 65535) for the instance.
-   - **Username**: Enter a username for the instance.
+   - **Username**: The username for the instance.
 The username is automatically converted to lowercase.
-   - **Password**: Enter a password for the instance.
+   - **Password**: The password for connecting to the instance.
-   - **Database Name**: Enter the name of the database that you want to create.
+   - **Database Name**: The name of the database that you want to create.
 By default, the database name is set to `testdb`.

    When you create a Db2 instance, the extension automatically creates two databases:
    - **testdb**: The default database that you specify during instance setup.